2018 Canberra Rugby League

 The 2018 Canberra Raiders Cup was the 21st season of the cup, the top division Rugby League club competition in Canberra.
-The 2018 Canberra Raiders Cup consisted of 18 regular season rounds that began on the 5th of April and ended on the 11th of August.
-There was 3 playoff rounds, beginning on the 18th of August with the major semi-final, and ending on the 2nd of September with the grand final.
+The 2018 Canberra Raiders Cup consisted of 18 regular season rounds that began on 5 April and ended on 11 August.
+There were three playoff rounds, beginning on 18 August with the major semi-final, and ending on 2 September with the grand final.